 The base year data, the year 2019 (two-year) target, and the year 2021 (four-year) target for the non-SOV measure for the Milwaukee urbanized area are shown in Table 22.
-To establish the targets for the non-SOV measure, WisDOT and Commission staffs considered three alternative methodologies to estimate years 2019 (two-year) and 2021 (four-year) targets: 1) based on the historical non-SOV travel trend, 2) based on the VISION 2050 modeled non-SOV travel, and 3) based on the fiscally constrained transportation system (FCTS) modeled non-SOV travel.
-The three methodologies and potential targets were presented and discussed at a meeting between WisDOT and Commission staffs on March 15, 2018.
+To establish the targets for the non-SOV measure, WisDOT and Commission staffs considered three alternative methodologies to estimate years 2019 (two-year) and 2021 (four-year) targets: 1) based on the historical non-SOV travel trend, 2) based on the VISION 2050-modeled non-SOV travel, and 3) based on the fiscally constrained transportation system (FCTS)-modeled non-SOV travel.
 It was agreed that an averaging of the potential targets based on historical trends and the FCTS model would be used to set the two-year and four-year targets for non-SOV travel.
-WisDOT formally approved the four-year target on May 18, 2018.
-The Commission approved the targets on November 16, 2018.